Kapitänleutnant (Crew 36)

 Heinrich Schroeteler after patrol

-Heinrich Schroeteler joined the Kriegsmarine in April 1936 and was a member of the so-called Olympia-Crew.
-In September 1939 he began two years of service on several minesweepers.
+Heinrich Schroeteler joined the Kriegsmarine in April 1936, and was part of the Olympia Crew.
+In September 1939 he began two years of service on minesweepers.

-In September 1941 he transferred to the U-boat force and accompanied U-96 on one patrol as Kommandantenschüler (commander-in-training).
-In October 1942 he commissioned U-667 and made four patrols, mostly in the North Atlantic.
-In May 1944 he left the U-boat and became a staff member of BdU op, where in July 1944 he replaced 'Adi' Schnee.
+In September 1941 he transferred to the U-boat force and went on one patrol on U-96 as Kommandantenschüler (Commander-in-training).
+In October 1942 he commissioned U-667 and commanded her until May 1944 when he left to join the staff member of BdU op, where in July 1944 he replaced 'Adi' Schnee.

-In the last days of the war Heinrich Schroeteler damaged a British tanker of 7,345 tons and on the evening of 7 (!)
-May 1945 sank the 335 ton Norwegian minesweeper NYMS 382 (Rohwer, 1998).
+In the last days of the war Heinrich Schroeteler damaged a British tanker of 7,345 tons and on the evening of 7 May 1945, one day before Germany's surrender, sank the Norwegian minesweeper NYMS 382 (Rohwer, 1998).
 Three days later Schroeteler surrendered U-1023 at Weymouth (Niestlé, 1998).
-He then spent three years in British captivity.
+He then spent three years as a POW in Britain.

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.